 If you answered YES to at least one of these tests, you are qualified for the 2022 Foreign Earned Income Exclusion tax benefit.

 FEIE Income Exclusion Rates

-According to the IRS, Americans abroad can exclude up to $108,700 of foreign-sourced income for the 2021 tax year.
-This income is solely money you made outside the US.
+According to the IRS, Americans abroad can exclude up to $112,000 of foreign-sourced income for the 2022 tax year.
+TIP: when you are filing in 2023, you are filing for the 2022 tax year.
+This income is solely money you have made outside of the US.